KurtWagner23/Muehle/README.md

 - C++ Compiler
 - **Optional** CMake Tools Extension in VS Code for easier building and testing

-## How to build on Linux or MacOS
+## How to build with Command Line
 ```
-./build.sh
+cmake --preset "debug-config"
+cmake --build --preset "build-debug"
 ```

-## On Windows or without CLI
-- Open in VS Code with CMake Tools and C/C++ Extension installed
-- Choose Kit
-- Click on build on bottom bar
-- Click on Arrow on bottom bar

 ## Start Program
 ```
 ./build/muehle-commandline
 ```

+## In VS Code
+- Open in VS Code with CMake Tools and C/C++ Extension installed
+- Choose Preset "Debug configuration"
+- Click on build on bottom bar
+- Click on Arrow on bottom bar